emh-Jo-Shinner/email-verify-api-docs/docs/frequently-asked-questions.rst

 `Email Hippo`_ queries mail servers in real time.
 Mail servers respond with one of 2 possible answers for a given email address:

  * Yes, the email address exists - SMTP code 2xx
- * No, the email address doe not exist - SMTP code 5xx
+ * No, the email address does not exist - SMTP code 5xx

 `Email Hippo`_ uses the above response codes to determine if an email address is valid or not and reports this back to you.